copetti/copetti/README.md

 🌱 I'm currently also studying Clean Code, Clean Architecture, and Node.js

-👨‍💻 All of my studying projects are available at https://github.com/copetti
+👨‍💻 All of my studying projects are available further down

 💬 Ask me about Laravel and VueJS